 We need to strengthen research for efficiently produced healthy food, while ensuring the availability of food at affordable prices.
 Finding out things like how much and how long it costs to produce a given crop, the available market say in a given region go a long way in ensuring that there's efficiency in production.
 With… Continue reading Relevant research is important for prosperity of the agricultural sector.

-Yesterday, I was part of a market place convention held in Kampala, Uganda.
-This convention is held once every year and brings together Christians from different walks of life in the job market.
-For instance, some of the companies that were represented included Renault car company,Insurance Company of East Africa (ICEA), to mention but a… Continue reading Integrity: A virtue essential for personal and national economic development.
+Yesterday, I was part of a marketplace convention held in Kampala, Uganda.
+This convention brings together Christians from different walks of life to discuss and share their experience in the marketplace.
+Individuals who have been working for more than 10 years or so are given a platform to share their stories and experiences.
+They narrate… Continue reading Integrity: A virtue essential for personal and national economic development.

 The best way to boost the economy is to redistribute wealth downward, as poorer people tend to spend a higher proportion of their income.
 Ha-Joon Chang.